zhangning737/rdbsp/paper/paper.md

 ![Working flow of rdbsp.](figshare_article.png)

 # Acknowledgement
-Supported by "the Fundamental Research Funds for the Central Universities"(No. 30917011337) and "the Program of China Scholarships Council" (No. 201806845032)
+Supported by "The Fundamental Research Funds for the Central Universities"(No. 30917011337) and "The Program of China Scholarships Council" (No. 201806845032)

 # References